• About Texas Travel Talk

 7. Wineries In Dripping Springs

 There is no shortage of wineries in Dripping Springs, and some of the top award-winning wineries in the region are right in this area.
-Take a wine tour and walk in and ask for a wine tasting.
+Take a wine tour or walk in, and ask for a wine tasting.
 There are too many to list, but I recommend Bell Springs Winery, Driftwood Estate Winery, Duchman Family Winery, and Solaro Estate Winery.

 Visiting wineries in the Texas Hill Country is one of my favorite reasons to visit Dripping Springs.

-If you happen to be in town on a Wednesday, the farmer’s market is a must-stop.
+If you are in town on a Wednesday, the farmer’s market is a must-stop.
 One of my favorite things is visiting farmers’ markets wherever I go.
 Plus, I love supporting locals.
 Look for fresh produce, goods, wine tastings, homemade salsas, live music, and more at this one.

 The Dripping Springs Farmers Market is open year-round.

-Though I didn’t visit this time, I recommend going here to marvel at Hamilton Pool Preserve’s turquoise waters and see the 50-foot waterfall.
+Though I didn’t visit this time, I recommend going here to marvel at Hamilton Pool Preserve’s turquoise waters and see one of Dripping Springs’s waterfalls.
+This one is a 50-foot waterfall.
 Reservations are required and must be made online.
 Be sure to read all the updates for Hamilton Pool Preserve.

 Travel Pro Tip: Swimming is no longer allowed in the swimming hole due to falling rocks.